santakadev/refactoring-legacy-php/README.md

 - Use apache rewrite

-If necesary, create integration test to force new scripts to have a route
+If necesary, create integration test to force new scripts to have a route.